jcbhmr/jimmywarting-.github/CONTRIBUTING.md

 including sensitive information to the issue tracker, or elsewhere in public.
 Instead sensitive bugs must be sent by email to jcbhmr@outlook.com.

-👩‍⚖️ When contributing to this project, you must agree that you have authored 100% of the content, that you have the necessary rights to the content and that the content you contribute may be provided under the project license.

 ## Writing code

 1. 🔀 Fork the repo